NGFN-PLUS

 Homepage: www.helmholtz-muenchen.de/en/ieg

-The goals of the molecular phenotyping screen are the routine analysis of genome-wide RNA expression profiles of organs from mouse models and the molecular description of models for human diseases.
-For standardized expression profiling analysis we currently use commercial, whole-genome Illumina Bead arrays with about 44.000 probes.
-In the primary screen, a set of eight organs (spleen, kidney, liver, heart, thymus, skeletal muscle, brain, and pancreas) from mutant and control mice is systematically collected for each mutant mouse line.
-Samples for gene expression profiling are selected base on conspicuous phenotypes in other GMC screens or on previous knowledge of predicted gene function or affected organs.
-In the secondary screen tissues that are not included in the routine set of organs or that are collected at a different age, from different sexes or after environmental challenges are analyzed.
-Statistical analysis is performed for the identification of significant differences in gene expression.
+The goal of the molecular phenotyping screen is the molecular description of models for human diseases.
+Expression profiling analysis in the primary screen is performed using commercial, whole-genome microarrays.
+We archive spleen, kidney, liver, heart, thymus, skeletal muscle, brain, and pancreas from mutant and control mice.
+For the analysis organs are selected based on conspicuous phenotypes in other GMC screens or on previous knowledge of predicted gene function or affected organs.
+Additionally, analysis of mouse lines after environmental challenges is performed.
+Statistical analysis is performed for the identification of significant differences in gene expression and their functional annotations of regulated genes are analysed.

 Additional relevant Internet links: